 - While the noodles cook, combine pepper through cilantro in a large bowl.
 Mix well and set aside.

 - In a skillet or wok, heat 1 t sesame oil with 1/2 t minced garlic over medium heat.
 Once oil is hot and sizzling, place beef strips.
 Allow meat to cook about 2-3 min per side.
-Once cooked to desired doneness (i.e. rare, medium, etc.), remove from heat and let rest.
+Once cooked to desired doneness (i.e. rare, medium, etc.), remove from heat and let rest for 5 min.
 Slice beef into about 1 inch strips.

 - Add cooled soba noodles and carrots to large veggie bowl.
 Stir in beef, including the garlic and residual juices left from cooking the meat.